 5. Choosing the Wrong Refinance Term

-Don’t forget about closing costs either, since refinance loans typically require them If your lender agrees to let you roll those costs into your loan, you could pay more.
-You’ll now be on the hook for interest on a larger loan amount.
+Don’t forget about closing costs, either, as these are common with refinance loans.
+If your lender allows you to roll those costs into your loan, you could pay more.
+This now puts you on the hook for more interest due to larger loan amount.

 How Paying Off Your Mortgage Early Affects Long-Term Finances